 This course studies the history of museums from the seventeenth century to the present and reviews best practices in material culture analysis.
 Seminars expose students to historical sites, object analysis, didactic panel composition, and exhibition design.
-Field trips and work with local institutions will be an important aspect of this course.
-Offered Fall - Every Third Year.
+Field trips and work with local institutions are an important aspect of this course.
+Offered Occasionally.